praveek/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/adobe-media-analytics-for-audio-and-video-extension-release-notes.md

 ---
-title: Adobe Media Analytics for Audio and Video Release Notes
+title: Release Notes for the Adobe Media Analytics for Audio and Video Extension
-seo-title: Adobe Media Analytics for Audio and Video Release Notes in Adobe Experience Platform Launch
-description: Adobe Media Analytics for Audio and Video Release Notes in Adobe Experience Platform Launch
+description: The latest release notes for the Adobe Media Analytics for Audio and Video extension in Adobe Experience Platform Launch.
-seo-description: Adobe Media Analytics for Audio and Video Release Notes in Adobe Experience Platform Launch
 ---

-# Adobe Media Analytics for Audio and Video Release Notes
+# Adobe Media Analytics for Audio and Video release notes

 ## October 25, 2019